 The OTS's Impaired Driving Program supports and equips law enforcement, enabling them to remove high numbers of impaired drivers from the roads while Nevada's laws place increasing penalties on each successive driving under the influence (DUI) arrest.
-Yet, we understand that Nevada can neither arrest nor penalize the way out of the problem.
-Recent studies show that a first time DUI is a predictor for future recidivism.
-This is because DUI offenders are shown to have as many as 100 previous offenses.
-Nevada therefore looks to more strategies to combat impaired driving that can get nearer to the root causes of the behavior; strategies intended to both change the social norms around impairment and to provide access to evidence-based early interventions.
+Yet, Nevada can neither arrest nor penalize the way out of the problem.
+Recent studies show that even a first time DUI offender is likely already a recidivist with as many as 100 previous offenses, and that any alcohol-impaired driving violation, not just convictions, is a marker for future recidivism.
+Nevada therefore looks to other strategies to combat impaired driving beyond law enforcement and adjudication; strategies intended to both change the social norms around impairment and to provide access to evidence-based early interventions.

-Nevada made positive strides toward lowering the number of alcohol impaired driving fatalities during the years from 2017 to 2020.
-But according to the Nevada Fatality Analysis Reporting System (FARS) data seen in Table 1 below, in 2021 alcohol impaired fatalities jumped 33 percent.
-Impaired driving currently makes up about 43 percent of the five-year total crash fatalities in Nevada.
-This problem is compounded by the fact that, according to the Centers for Disease Control and Prevention, Nevada ranks among the top 10 states with the highest alcohol use rates.
-In the Las Vegas metropolitan area, 25.6 percent of residents reported binge drinking in a National Survey on Drug Use and Health Report, nearly two points higher than the national average of 23.2 percent.
-Nevada's tourist and casino culture contributes heavily to the problem; the gaming industry provides alcohol 24 hours a day, seven days a week, and casino patrons are often times served alcohol at no cost.
+Nevada made positive strides toward lowering the number of alcohol impaired driving fatalities from 2017 to 2020.
+According to the Nevada Fatality Analysis Reporting System (FARS) data seen in Table 1 below, in 2021 alcohol impaired fatalities jumped 33 percent.
+Impaired driving makes up about 43 percent of the five-year total crash fatalities in Nevada.
+According to the Centers for Disease Control and Prevention, Nevada ranks among the top 10 states with the highest alcohol use rates.
+In the Las Vegas metropolitan area, 25.6 percent of residents reported binge drinking in a National Survey on Drug Use and Health report, higher than the national average of 23.2 percent.
+Nevada's casino culture contributes heavily to the problem; the gaming industry provides alcohol 24 hours a day, seven days a week, and casino patrons are often times served alcohol at no cost.